fuzail1011/fake_detect_system/README.md

-# Challenging Fake Image Detection using GAN Models (Problem - 1)
+# Challenging Fake Image Detection using GAN Models
 ## Problem Statement
 Detecting fake or manipulated images in today's digital age has become increasingly challenging due to the advancements in Generative Adversarial Networks (GANs).
 These